Mrbeyond/sqidevforum/README.md

 This following part is for co-developers to have the glimpse of expected data on reach route.

-The basic student auth part
+The basic student auth part.

-Route: /signup
+At present only Google login is implemented for better augmentation and SQI API is expected later in the future as well.

-incoming data: {
+Route: /auth (This main route handles login and signup together) incoming data: {
-  firstName, lastName, password, email, phoneNum, gender, course }
+  firstName, lastName, password, email
-response data: {student data, token}

-Route: /login
-incoming data: {
-  password, email
 }
 response data: {student data, token}

 Route: /logout
 incoming data: {